Wagner leader Yevgeny Prigozhin: I was not trying to overthrow Putin

 Wagner chief and his fighters cheered by locals as they leave Rostov-on-Don

-Western leaders said Russia has emerged “weakened” after the day-long march across the country by rebels from the front line in Ukraine.
+Western leaders said Russia emerged weakened after the day-long march across the country by rebels from the front line in Ukraine.

-The Kremlin released a video of the President congratulating participants in an industrial forum, though there was no indication of when it had been filmed.

-“We need to act together, as one team, and maintain the unity of all forces, rallying around the President,” he told a televised government meeting.
+US President Joe Biden said he was briefed hour by hour by his national security team and had spoken with allies on a video conference.

+“We made clear that we were not involved.
+We had nothing to do with it,” Mr Biden said.
+“This was part of a struggle within the Russian system.

+He also said he was in contact with Ukrainian President Volodymyr Zelenskyy.

+“No matter what comes next, we'll keep making sure that our allies and our partners are closely aligned in how we are … responding to the situation,” Mr Biden added.

-Britain’s Foreign Secretary has labelled Mr Prigozhin’s mutiny was an “unprecedented challenge to Putin's authority”.
+British Foreign Secretary James Cleverly has called Mr Prigozhin’s mutiny an “unprecedented challenge to Putin's authority”.

-“One of Putin's prodigies has publicly destroyed his case for the war in Ukraine,” he said.
+“One of Putin's prodigies has publicly destroyed his case for the war in Ukraine,” Mr Cleverly said.

 “The events of this weekend an unprecedented challenge to Putin's authority with an armoured column approaching his own capital city.”